Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: System Design

 \subsection{Mechanical Design}

-Tilt Ropter is a tilt-rotor quadcopter integrated with two passive wheels, enabling seamless transitions between aerial and terrestrial locomotion.
+Tilt-Ropter is a tilt-rotor quadcopter integrated with two passive wheels, enabling seamless transitions between aerial and terrestrial locomotion.
 The quadcopter comprises a central base frame and four articulated tilt arms.
 Each arm is equipped with a T-Motor F80 Pro brushless DC (BLDC) motor, paired with a Foxeer 5145 Donut toroidal propeller.

 The tilt mechanism for each arm is actuated by a GDW RS0708 servo motor, which is mounted within the base frame of the vehicle.
-Unlike conventional tilt-rotor MAV designs \cite{ryll2014novel, li2024servo}, where servo motors are typically positioned at the end of the tilt arms, Tilt Ropter's configuration concentrates the mass closer to the vehicle's center.
-This centralized layout minimizes the moment of inertia, enhancing the agility and responsiveness.
+Unlike conventional tilt-rotor MAV designs \cite{ryll2014novel, li2024servo}, where servo motors are typically positioned at the end of the tilt arms, Tilt-Ropter's configuration concentrates the mass closer to the center.
+This centralized layout minimizes the moment of inertia, enhancing agility and responsiveness.
 The detailed design of the robot is shown in Fig.~\ref{fig:tilt_ropter_exploded}.